Alan7996/Fractal_Generator/README.md

     - Versor Octave: 1
     - Iterations: 2
 4. Generate Your Fractal:
+- Click "Low-Res" if you want a rough version with lower resolution to view and adjust your portal map
-- Click the "Generate" button
+- Click the "Generate" button to generate your final result
 - Wait for the processing to complete (this may take a few moments depending on your settings)
 - Your self-similar fractal mesh will appear in the scene